A 99.9% uptime guarantee still means that your site can be down for 526 minutes per year.

 Other hosts might send out a notification when your site is down.
 We’ll go the extra mile and add your sites and servers to the Storm monitoring framework.
 Unexpected downtime generates an alert to our 24/7/365 stellar support team who’ll quickly work their behind-the-scenes magic to get your site or server back online.
 Quick thinking, fast acting assistance like this slashes the potential for disruption, and keeps essential resources focused.
 It also maintains your online and real-world reputation.

 We believe in being "proactive" as opposed to "reactive".
-Storm’s network analysts keep a vigilant eye on every inch of the Storm network, all day every day.
+Storm’s network analysts keep a vigilant eye on every inch of the Storm network, all day every day - focusing on 100% uptime.
 Network traffic and server loads are analysed in detail to detect threatening spikes and other anomalies which could result in downtime.
 Rapid-fire response resolves issues before they become problems to deliver unshakeable continuity and consistent performance.

 The Storm Security Centre simplifies online continuity with security, reporting, and compliance features in a single intuitive interface.
 Every added site and server enjoys additional DDoS and WAF protection, as well as a surge in performance.
 And because your sites and servers are added to CloudFlare’s global CDN, you’ll always be online everywhere in the world.